Parakeet (communication system)

+Parakeet is an Australian Army mobile battlefield communication system, developed by AWA Defence Industries.
+Parakeet utilises a satellite radio system, which supports remotely deployed units, allowing communication for land forces.

+Development

-Parakeet is an Australian Army mobile battlefield communication system.
-It was introduced into service in the mid-1990s through project JP65.
+It was first introduced into service in the mid-1990s through project JP65.
 Parakeet was considered (at the time) advanced military communications.
 This included secure voice and data trunking services.

-Project JP2072 has been recently raised to upgrade its sub-systems.
-It is operated by Royal Australian Corps of Signals (RASIGS) personnel.
+Project JP2072 was raised in 2017, to upgrade its sub-systems.
+As described in the project summary, Parakeet was developed as a Battlespace Communications System Land (BCS-L), aiming to replace older, less effective Battlefield Telecommunications Network (BTN).
+It was operated by Royal Australian Corps of Signals (RASIGS) personnel.